 A presentation was given on national and international engagement and led to an explanation of the new systems of commissioning.
 Clinical Reference Groups (CRGs) will be responsible for commissioning and the Faculty Board should provide leadership on the 'products' our specialty provides, such that standards which the Faculty/ICS joint Professional Standards Committee delivers can by employed for commissioning purposes.
-CRGs view critical care as high risk and high cost, rendering the interpretive role of Operational common standard to purchasers and providers.
+CRGs view critical care as high risk and high cost, rendering the interpretive role of Operational Delivery Networks (formerly CCNs) vital in bringing a common standard to purchasers and providers.